Your Law Firm For All Serious Injuries, Seen Or Unseen

 Contact MacGillivray Injury And Insurance Law

 Don't fight the battle alone.
 Our work is on a contingency-fee basis; this means you pay us nothing until we secure you the compensation you need under your long-term disability plan.
-To arrange a free initial consultation to discuss your case, including benefits denial and what is considered objective evidence, contact us online or give us a call.
+To arrange a free consultation to discuss your case, including benefits denial and what is considered objective evidence, contact us online or give us a call at 1-888-434-0398.
+We have offices in Halifax, St. John’s, and New Glasgow, and we will schedule phone intakes and house calls for people across Atlantic Canada who can’t travel to one of our offices.